ilumary/taurus/README.md

 The current implementation works with <a href="https://github.com/quinn-rs/quinn">quinn's</a> example client implementation as described in the `Run` section.
 The handshake is completed successfully and the client-initiated bidirectional stream is successfully proccessed on my side.
 An answer is successfully sent.
 The required certificate to accept a connection from quinn's client can be found in their repo.

-Though it may seem to work fine, the core library and its async wrapper lack many of the features required for any kind of robustcommunication.
+Though it may seem to work fine, the core library and its async wrapper lack many of the features required for any kind of robust communication.
 Currently in development are:

 * Async wrapper for core quic library
 * Congestion control with loss detection and retransmissions